-18 incredible images of our world snapped from space
+21 incredible images of our world snapped from space

 This fantastic imagery gives the impression of 3D mapping rather than photos and some will make you look twice.

-Planet does some incredible work when it comes to satellite imagery.
+Planet Labs does some incredible work when it comes to satellite imagery.
 The company operates a mass of satellites in regular orbit of the planet capturing and broadcasting photos in near real-time.
 This also allows for some pretty impressive time-lapse imagery like this video of the Apple Campus being constructed.

-We've gathered 18 of the best images to show you just how impressive our planet is, even from all those miles above the surface.
+We've gathered some of the best images to show you just how impressive our planet is, even from all those miles above the surface.
+Be sure to take a look at the full gallery to see more.

+This photo captures a group of three of the world's 8,000-metre peak mountains that are situated in Pakistan.

+"Gasherbrum" means "beautiful mountain" and from this angle it's easy to see why.

 Deccan Traps, India